Gluten free almond flour recipes on this page include...

 Your gluten free home should never be without almond flour in the pantry, in my opinion!
 Useful for both sweet and savoury baking, it is naturally gluten free, nutritious and low carb.

-Sometimes labelled as ground almonds in your local store, you may find the texture more gritty.
 You might also spot almond meal, so what is the difference?
 When making the meal the skins are left on the almonds, whereas they are removed for almond flour.
 Both are finely milled.

 Whichever form you use, you can be sure almond flour recipes supply you with protein, healthy fats and fibre.